 \textbf{Running example.} Given our sentence \emph{``I saw the man with the telescope''} and a known English grammar \(G\), \emph{recognition} produces two parse trees --- hard but feasible.
 Now imagine receiving this single sentence with \emph{no grammar at all}: can you infer the rules of English?
 Even determining whether ``with'' introduces a prepositional phrase, an instrumental adjunct, or a comitative marker requires prior linguistic knowledge.
 A single sentence is radically underdetermined --- Gold's theorem in miniature.
 Inference occupies a different regime entirely.

-\citet{delahiguera2010inference} notes that ``grammatical induction is the inverse of the generative process'' --- directly connecting D5 to the asymmetry.
-Generation applies rules to produce strings; inference must recover the rules from the strings.
-The compression perspective reinforces this: Chaitin's insight that ``understanding is compression'' implies that inference is equivalent to finding the shortest description of observed data (MDL principle).
+\citet{delahiguera2010inference} situates grammar inference as the converse of generation: where generation applies grammatical rules to produce strings, inference must recover the rules from the strings.
+This connects D5 directly to the asymmetry.
+The compression perspective reinforces this: algorithmic information theory (\citealt{chaitin2005metamath}; see also \citealt{rissanen1978modeling} and \citealt{grunwald2007mdl} for the formal MDL principle) frames scientific understanding itself as an act of compression.
+Chaitin states this principle explicitly: ``A theory is good to the extent that it compresses the data into a much smaller set of theoretical assumptions.
+The greater the compression, the better!'' (\citealt{chaitin2005metamath}).
+Inference thus becomes equivalent to finding the shortest description of the observed data (the MDL principle).
 Generation = decompression (expanding a compact description); inference = compression (finding that description).
 The asymmetry between compression (hard) and decompression (easy) is another manifestation of the same divide.